harrisonde/mugin/README.md

 # Mugin
-Mugin makes loging into your web applicaions dead simple, just use your mug.
+Loging into your web applicaions is dead simple, just use your mug.

 ## Automagic Install
 	1. Open Terminal and cd the mugin directory